cristian-ion/cristian-ion.github.io/README.md

 Designing and implementing innovative solutions using solid technical skills in backend technologies and machine learning, making real-time and reliable software products possible.

-- Experienced with C++ development for real-time software in cyber security.
+- Experienced with C++ development for real-time software in cyber security product.
 - Web services development experience using Python or NodeJS processing large volumes of data with concurrency and parallelism.
 - AI experience with Machine Learning and Computer vision algorithms and integration with real-time detection products.